 Children ages 12 and under are not permitted to access the fitness facilities at Zaban Park.
-Once reaching age 13, children whose families are at the Ultimate or Preferred level of membership are allowed to access the fitness facilities.
+Once reaching age 13, children whose families are at the Preferred level of membership are allowed to access the fitness facilities.
 They are permitted to use the facilities on their own only after completing a complimentary orientation given by a MJCCA Fitness staff member.

 Guest Passes and Fees

 - Adults and Teens (13 and over): $10

 - Family Pass (2 adults, unlimited children): $25

 Out-of-town guests with proof of membership at another JCC may use our facilities (except for indoor and outdoor pools) for up to 15 days per calendar year free of charge.